Jamiroquai88/VBDiarization/README.md

 ## Examples

 Example script `examples/diarization.py` is able to run full diarization process.
-The code is designed in a way, that you have everything in same tree structure with relative paths in list and then you just specify directories - audio, VAD, output, etc.
+The code is designed in a way, that you have everything in same tree structure with relative paths in list and then you just specify directories - audio, VAD, output, etc. See example configuration.

 ### Required Arguments

 `'-l', '--input-list'` - specifies relative path to files for testing, it is possible to specify number of speakers as the second column.
 Do not use file suffixes, path is always relative to input directory and suffix.

 `'-c', '--configuration'` - specifies configuration file